orientechnologies/orientdb-docs/Rexster.md

 ## Installation

-You can get the latest stable release of Rexster from it's [Download Page](https://github.com/tinkerpop/rexster/downloads).
+You can get the latest stable release of Rexster from its [Download Page](https://github.com/tinkerpop/rexster/downloads).
 The latest stable release when this page was last updated was *2.5.0*.

 Or you can build a snapshot by executing the following [Git](http://git-scm.com/) and [Maven](http://maven.apache.org/) commands:
 ```java